 Courses Recently Taught

-This course focuses on a wide variety of physics topics relevant to students in the life sciences.
+This course is the second in a one-year introductory physics sequence.
 Topics include wave phenomena, geometrical and physical optics, elementary quantum theory, atomic physics, X-rays, radioactivity, nuclear physics and thermodynamics.
-When possible, examples will relate to life-science contexts.
-The course will be taught using a combination of lectures, in-class exercises, homework assignments and examinations.
+When possible, examples relate to life science contexts.
+The course combines lectures, in-class exercises, homework assignments and examinations.
+Knowledge of calculus is not required.
 This course does not count toward the physics major.
 Prerequisite: PHYS 130 and concurrent enrollment in PHYS 136.
 Offered every spring.

-This lecture course is the first in a three-semester, calculus-based introduction to physics.
+This lecture course is the first in a three-semester, calculus-based introduction to physics (PHYS 140, 145 and 240).
 Topics include the kinematics and dynamics of particles and solid objects; work and energy; linear and angular momentum; and gravitational, electrostatic and magnetic forces.
-PHYS 140, 145 and 240 are recommended for students who might major in physics and is also appropriate for students majoring in other sciences and mathematics, particularly those who are considering careers in engineering.
-The course will be taught using a combination of lectures, in-class exercises, homework assignments and examinations.
+PHYS 140 is recommended for students who might major in physics and is appropriate for students majoring in other sciences and mathematics, particularly those who are considering careers in engineering.
+The course combines lectures, in-class exercises, homework assignments and examinations.
 This course is required for the physics major.
-Prerequisite: concurrent enrollment in MATH 111, (if not previously taken) and PHYS 141 (first-year students) or PHYS 131 (sophomore students).
+Prerequisite: concurrent enrollment or credit for MATH 111 and concurrent enrollment in PHYS 141 (first-year students) or PHYS 131 (sophomore students).
 Open only to first-year and sophomore students.
 Offered every fall.

 This laboratory course is a corequisite for all upperclass students enrolled in PHYS 240.
 The course is organized around experiments demonstrating various phenomena associated with the special theory of relativity and electric and magnetic fields.
 Lectures cover the theory and instrumentation required to understand each experiment.
 Laboratory work emphasizes computerized acquisition and analysis of data, the use of a wide variety of modern instrumentation and the analysis of experimental uncertainty.
 This course is required for the physics major.
 Prerequisite: PHYS 146 and concurrent enrollment in PHYS 240.
 Offered every fall.